A Framework and Benchmark for Deep Batch Active Learning for Regression: Introduction

-Our newly proposed selection method, \LCMD{}, improves the state-of-the-art in our benchmark in all metrics except for the maximum error, where it still exhibits good performance.
-The NTK base kernel improves the benchmark accuracy for all selection methods, and the proposed random projections can preserve this accuracy while leading to significant time gains. \Cref{fig:existing_algs} shows a comparison of our novel BMDAL algorithm against popular BMDAL algorithms from the literature, which are all implemented in our framework.
+Our newly proposed selection method, \LCMD{}, improves the state-of-the-art in our benchmark in terms of RMSE and MAE, while still exhibiting good performance for the maximum error.
+The NTK base kernel improves the benchmark accuracy for all selection methods, and the proposed sketching method can preserve this accuracy while leading to significant time gains. \Cref{fig:existing_algs} shows a comparison of our novel BMDAL algorithm against popular BMDAL algorithms from the literature, which are all implemented in our framework.
 The code for our framework and benchmark is based on PyTorch \citep{paszke_pytorch_2019} and is publicly available at

-and will be archived together with the generated data at \url{https://doi.org/10.18419/darus-3110}.
+and will be archived together with the generated data at \url{https://doi.org/10.18419/darus-3394}.

 The rest of this paper is structured as follows: In \Cref{sec:problem_setting}, we introduce the basic problem setting of BMDAL for tabular regression with fully-connected NNs and introduce our framework for the construction of BMDAL algorithms.
 We discuss related work in \Cref{sec:related_work}.
 We then introduce options to build kernels from base kernels and kernel transformations in \Cref{sec:kernels}. \Cref{sec:sel_methods} discusses various iterative kernel-based selection methods.
-Our experiments in \Cref{sec:experiments} provide insights into the performance of different combinations of kernels and selection methods.
+Our experiments in \Cref{sec:bmdal:experiments} provide insights into the performance of different combinations of kernels and selection methods.
 Finally, we discuss limitations and open questions in \Cref{sec:conclusion}.
 More details on the presented methods and experimental results are provided in the Appendix, whose structure is outlined in \Cref{sec:appendix:overview}.